Best $800 Gaming PC Build (2026)

 Upgrade path

-- Short term: Add a second 1TB NVMe SSD — games eat storage fast
+- Short term: Add a second NVMe SSD for more game storage

 Who this build is for